Robert-Desmond/Wardruna-Mock-Up/README.md

 # WardrunaConceptWebsite
 Just a small concept website for the music group "Wardruna"

+Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use.

-I don't own any of this besides the icons in the footer.
-I made them with Affinity Photo.
-I just followed this tutorial for a beginner project and changed a few things.
+I made the icons in the footer with Affinity Photo.
+I followed this tutorial for a beginner project and changed a few things.

 Text Editor used: VS Code